apr-courses/php/README.md

-# PHP Laravel
+# PHP Laravel + MySql

 ## Homework

 ### The task description

 Create a rest API to manage all the users in the app.
-Use Laravel framework for this.
+Use nodejs `express` library for this.

 The API routes should do the following actions:
  - get all users